kaushalpartani/sf-street-cleaning/README.md

 # sf-street-cleaning
-My (mostly) non-ai version of the sf-street-cleaning app
+My (mostly) non-ai (for the backend, which doesn't mean much) version of the sf-street-cleaning app

 Running locally requires the `DATA_PATH` env var
 ```commandline